 - A comprehensive clinical interview with the parent or family.
 This typically explores early life experiences, relationship patterns, mental health history and issues related to drugs and alcohol.
 The psychologist will also explore the parent or caregivers understanding of the roles of a parent, the developmental needs of the subject child/ren and their insight into concerns raised by the Department or other agencies involved.
 Assessing the strengths of the family unit and other protective factors will also be thoroughly explored.

 - Observations of the parent or family.
 This could be in the family home or in the community.
 In some instances observations need to be done in the office or while being supervised by an approved person.

-- Review of existing affidavits and other relevant documents
+- Review of existing affidavits and other relevant documents submitted to the courts.

 - Interview with relevant others like a Child Safety Officer, family members and treating Practitioners (i.e. Psychologists, Drug and Alcohol Counsellors, Psychiatrists etc.)

-Once the assessment has been completed, a report will be written.
+Once the assessment has been completed, a comprehensive report will be prepared.
 This can take up to two weeks to finalise.
 It is therefore important to note that the complete process can take upwards of 4-6 weeks to complete.
 Thereafter, the Psychologist might be required to attend court for cross examination.
 This will be charged separately and will be discussed with the referrer beforehand.